 The City Manager's decision shall be the final decision.
-The City Manager shall notify the City Council of any impending legal action.
+The City Manager shall notify the City Council of any Department Head dismissal and/or impending legal action.

 Section 5.
 Role of the Human Resources Director

 Throughout the grievance procedure, the Human Resources Director shall: